 Gas in the intestines can cause real-deal pain for some folks.
 If you have a pain under your ribs from gas, you’re not alone.
 Your large intestine has two points under the rib cage where it bends.
 The right-sided bend is called the hepatic flexure.
 Gas can accumulate in this area, causing pain and tenderness, especially if you have IBS.
 Gas can accumulate on the left side, too.
 That’s called splenic flexure syndrome.
 Right-sided gas pain is often confused with gallstones.

 4. Bruises, breaks and strains

 Searching the internet for answers on pain can make you more miserable and scared.
-So heed this advice: “If the pain is keeping you from working or just enjoying your day, then see your doctor,” says gastroenterologist Dr. Amit Bhan of the Henry Ford Health System in Detroit.
+So heed this advice: “If the pain is keeping you from working or just enjoying your day, then see your doctor,” says Dr. Amit Bhan, gastroenterologist at the Henry Ford Health System in Detroit.

-Don’t be embarrassed if that pain can be fixed by buying a new mattress, stretching before exercise — or eating more fiber.
+Don’t be embarrassed if the trip reveals a simple solution like buying a new mattress, stretching before exercise or eating more fiber.